 - A registry (and guidance from the secretariat on it).

-According to the preliminary Supervisory Body workplan for 2025, the body will be prioritising methodology reviews in key sectors like renewable energy and energy efficiency, responding to the CDM transition pipeline where most projects fall into these categories.
+The SBM is prioritising methodology reviews in key sectors like renewable energy and energy efficiency, responding to the CDM transition pipeline where most projects fall into these categories.

 Despite the lack of complete frameworks, some host countries have already started to approve the transition from CDM activities to the new mechanism, demonstrating growing confidence in this new market approach.